-Willing to play and try anything to make the track sound 'right', whether that is a simple country bounce, basic punk down-picking, or a melodic and far-ranging 60s-inspired bass line.
+Willing to play/try/do anything to make the track sound 'right', whether that is a simple country bounce, basic punk down-picking, a melodic and far-ranging 60s-inspired bass line, or anything else.

-I have a carefully chosen selection of basses with which I cover most of the ground needed in rock, pop, and so on.
-I also have a good recording setup of my own, with great preamps, mics, solid converters, and excellent bass equipment.
+I have a selection of passive basses which cover most of the ground needed in rock, pop, and so on.
+I work from my home recording setup, with great preamps, mics, solid converters, and excellent bass equipment.
 (I am happy to talk tech and studio spec with those that want to get into it).
-My setup allows me to have a fast turnaround, as well as sonic flexibility if clients want the sound and feel to be changed.
+My setup allows me to have a fast turnaround, as well as sonic flexibility if clients want the sound or feel to be changed.

 ReviewsEndorse Gideon K

 Interview with Gideon K

 Q: What's your 'promise' to your clients?

 A: That my first priority will be in trying to achieve what YOU want for the track, and to realise YOUR vision for the project.